jhoward39/Gym-Appointment-Web-Crawler/README.md

 # Overview
 In the fall of 2021, Fordham University students were permitted back on campus even though there were no in-person classes held.
 My roommates and I were so desperate to get back to school that we would rather do our schooling in a three-bed, one-room, holding cell (which, oh by the way, used to be where the medicine students operated on cadavers) than stay home any longer.

-At least the gym was open.
-One had to make an appointment for a 1:15 session and the slots were limited to 25ish people at a time.
+At least the gym was open, but if you wanted to go had to make an appointment and the slots were limited to 25ish people at a time.
 Appointment slots for the next day became available at noon and they filled up quickly.
 Here is where this project comes in.

 # Situation (functional spec)